-a.2.
+Task 2.
 Model ENSO evaluation protocol

 Approach: from material from the Paris 2010 and Hobart 2013 CLIVAR workshops and recent CMIP analysis, establish a list of existing ENSO evaluation methods in CGCMS.
-Convene focused experts workshop (followed by a series of video/telephone conferences of a core group) to 1) define steps to compare methods and identify potential gaps, 2) propose an ENSO evaluation protocol for CGCMs, 3) review observations available and those missing and 4) apply protocol to CMIP3+5.
+Convene focused experts workshop (followed by a series of video/telephone conferences of a core group) to 1) define steps to compare methods and identify potential gaps, 2) propose an ENSO evaluation protocol for CGCMs, 3) review observations available and those missing and 4) apply protocol to CMIP3+5+6.
 The protocol will require standard CMIP simulations but may also involve specific simulations (e.g. seasonal hindcasts).
 Work for this phase will require a full time postdoctoral fellow for 2 years.
-CSIRO and IPSL have tentatively committed to jointly fund it.
 This will contribute to the on-going CMIP metrics panel and activities within WGCM.
+The group will engage with impacts experts to identify which metrics can be of use in a wider end user community.